Soulton Hall: The Arts and Performance

 In recent years, Soulton Hall has become a venue for live performances.
 In 2020, the National Youth Theatre gave their first in-person performance since the COVID-19 pandemic restrictions at a new outdoor space called "The Sanctuary Theatre."
 They returned in 2021 with a production of Animal Farm.
 That same year, the hall hosted an immersive performance of the Old English epic poem Beowulf.
 The historic Moot Hall was used to represent the great hall Heorot, while the Soulton Long Barrow served as the dragon's lair and Beowulf's burial mound.

-The manor is also associated dance and in particular with an 18th-century country dance called the Soulton Jigg.
+The manor is also associated with dance and in particular with an 18th-century country dance called the Soulton Jigg.

 Public Affairs and Media

 Soulton Hall has been used for public and media events.
 In 2017, the then Secretary of State for DEFRA, Michael Gove, visited the site.
 During the 2021 North Shropshire by-election, the manor served as a headquarters for political candidates and the media.
 The manor has also been a filming location, including for BBC's Countryfile.